mdn/content/files/en-us/web/api/speechsynthesiserrorevent/error/index.md

 ## Value

-A string containing the reason of the error.
+A string containing the error reason.
 Possible values are:

 - `canceled`
   - : A {{domxref("SpeechSynthesis.cancel")}} method call caused the